ElieKadoche/gym_missile_command/README.md

 The player musts defend 6 cities from incoming enemy ballistic missiles.
 To do so, he can fire missiles from an anti-missiles battery.
 An episode ends when all enemy missiles or cities are destroyed.
-There are no levels, all episodes have the same difficulty.
+There are no levels, all episodes have the same difficulty and enemy missiles do not split.

 ## Reward